refinedev/refine/documentation/blog/2024-09-26-react-use-callback.md

 ## useCallback vs useMemo

-I thought it might be helpful to add a section to our article comparing and contrasting `useCallback` and `useMemo`.
 Many devs, including myself from time to time, get confused as to when to use which.

-### useCallback vs useMemo

 Understanding the difference between `useCallback` and `useMemo` goes a long way in optimizing React applications.
 What follows is a simple comparison that should make their purposes clear and when each should be used.